alpecevit/transcription_app/README.md

 - Upload audio files in .wav format
 - Choose the language of the audio file (currently supports Turkish and English)
 - View the transcription result

+## Demo

+You can watch a demo of the application in action by clicking on the image below:

 ## Installation